 Line 6b.
 If your country of residence for tax purposes has issued you a tax identification number, enter that number on line 6b.
-For example, if you're a resident of Canada, enter your Canadian Social Security number.
+For example, if you're a resident of Canada, enter your Canadian social security number (known as the Canadian Social Insurance Number).

 Line 6c.
 Enter only U.S. nonimmigrant visa information.
 Include the USCIS classification, number of the U.S. visa, and the expiration date in month/day/year format.
-For example, if you have an F-1/F-2 visa with the number 123456 that has an expiration date of December 31, 2020, enter "F-1/F-2," "123456," and "12/31/2020" in the entry space.
-Individuals in possession of an I-20/I-94 document(s) should attach a copy to their Form W-7
+For example, if you have an F-1/F-2 visa with the number 123456 that has an expiration date of December 31, 2021, enter "F-1/F-2," "123456," and "12/31/2021" in the entry space.
+Individuals in possession of an I-20/I-94 document(s) should attach a copy to their Form W-7.

 Line 6d.
-Check the box indicating the type of document(s) you're submitting to prove your identity and foreign status, and if required, U.S. residency.
+Check the box indicating the type of document(s) you're submitting to prove your identity and foreign status and, if required, U.S. residency.
 You must submit documents as explained under Supporting Documentation Requirements, earlier.
 Enter the name of the state or country or other issuer, the identification number (if any) appearing on the document(s), the expiration date, and the date on which you entered the United States.
 Dates must be entered in the month/day/year format.